Skip to main content

 Honest about who this is — and isn't — for.

 GLP-1 medications work well for many people.
 They're not right for everyone.
-Dr. Kim will go through your full medical history before prescribing.
+Our care team will review your full medical history before prescribing.

 Generally a good fit